ceramicnetwork/docs/docs/legacy/index.md

-# **Legacy Tools**
+# **Legacy Ceramic Tools**

-This section contains various legacy Ceramic developer tools that are no longer actively maintained by the community.
-Without being maintained, we cannot recommend them.
-However, some applications are still using these tools and find the docs useful.
+We recommend building your app with the most current developer tooling available.
+Build with [**ComposeDB: A Decentralized Graph Database for Web3 Apps →**](https://composedb.js.org).

-To build your application with the most current Ceramic developer tooling available, build with [ComposeDB: A Decentralized Graph Database for Web3 Apps](https://composedb.js.org).
+This section contains docs for various legacy Ceramic developer tools that are no longer actively maintained.
+Some apps are still using these tools and need the docs, otherwise they would be deleted.
+The tools in this section make use of the IDX Database, a legacy and far less powerful DB alternative to ComposeDB.